Homeowners Insurance

 • Regardless of which type you carry: have you addressed flood, earthquake, and sewer backup coverage for your area?

 Understanding what drives insurance costs helps you evaluate whether you’re paying a fair price.
-And if premiums feel tight right now, our guide to saving on homeowners insurance covers practical strategies that work across all three policy types.
-Coverage varies by carrier and state — talk to a licensed agent if you need help matching the right policy to your situation.
+And if premiums feel tight, our guide to saving on homeowners insurance covers practical strategies that apply across all three policy types.
+Coverage varies by carrier and state, talk to a licensed agent if you need help matching the right policy to your situation.
+You can verify an agent’s license through your state’s department of insurance or through the NAIC’s consumer portal.

 References